jsoffer/eilat/README.md

 It's recommended to read first the function **extract_options** to find out why e.g. opening twitter.com from the command line will ignore the proxy settings.

+Very quick install: uncompress **dot_eilat.tar.bz2**, move it to ~/.eilat; the empty history database and the cookies directory will be filled in runtime, and styles will be searched on the css directory.
+Run 'python eilat.py [optional url]' inside the 'eilat/eilat' directory.

+Better instructions to be written later.

 Features
 --------